FIND PROGRAMS NEAR YOU:

 Inside Look at Online LPN to BSN Programs in Florida

-Some online LPN to BSN programs in Florida require campus visits early on – orientation sessions and the like – but overall most programs don’t require travel until clinical training.
-At that point, you will receive a supervised placement at a facility that requires sustained in-person attendance.
-See our online LPN to BSN program page for more information on this.
+Some online LPN to BSN programs in Florida require campus visits early on – orientation sessions and the like – but overall most programs don’t require in-person participation until you begin your clinical training at a healthcare facility typically located in the school’s or your local area.
+See our online LPN to BSN program page for more information about what you can expect.

 Common Questions About Online LPN to BSN Programs in Florida